AmmarSaqib/intro_to_ai_spring_21/lab_1/README.md

 ### Task 1 (A):
-Using a Python list create a Class named "*Stack*".
-The class should contain the push and pop methods.
-The item to be stored in the stack should be of the the class "*Node*" for which the class is given below:
+Using a Python create a Class named "**Stack**".
+The class should contain push and pop methods.
+The item to be stored in the stack should be and object of the the class "**Node**" for which the class is given below:

 ```
 class Node: